Research topics

 Highly charged ions in x-ray fields

 In highly charged atomic ions, inner-shell electrons experience extremely high nuclear binding fields.
 The dynamics of electrons becomes relativistic.
 Also, the electronic probability density has a considerate overlap with the nuclear matter.
-These properties render these atomic systems an ideal tool for basic research in relativistic atomic structure theory, quantum electrodynamics at extreme fields, and in the study of nuclear effects.
+These properties render highly charged ions an ideal tool for basic research in relativistic atomic structure theory, quantum electrodynamics at extreme fields, and in the study of nuclear effects.
 In many-electron ions, relativistic and nuclear contributions are intertwined with electron correlation.
 Because of this complex interplay, accurate large-scale theoretical calculations, performed by the groups around Zoltán Harman and Natalia Oreshkina, are necessary to decipher the physical phenomena from the increasingly accurate experimental spectra.
+In recent studies, in collaboration with local experimentators, we theoretically investigate the ionization dynamics of highly charged krypton ions exposed to ultraintense x-ray free electron laser pulses.
+The subsequent resonant absorption of two quasi-monochromatic x-ray photons greatly increases the efficiency of two-photon ionization, dominating nonlinear light-matter interactions in the x-ray regime, with possible applications in future precision metrology.

 The knowledge of the structural and dynamical properties of highly charged ions is also necessary for the modeling and diagnostics of astrophysical and fusion plasmas.
 The spectra of inner-shell transitions are of great relevance for astrophysical line diagnostics of x-ray binaries and stars, aiming at determining physical parameters of the emitter medium such as element decomposition, density, temperature, and velocity.
 These transitions are predominantly in the x-ray range, therefore, their efficient radiative excitation has been rather challenging until the advent of modern x-ray sources such as free electron lasers and synchrotrons, providing high intensities in the appropriate wavelength range.
 Our calculations have contributed to the resolution of a conondrum that has puzzled astrophysicists for decades: The intensity of two important, strong x-ray lines of a certain highly charged iron ion in astrophysical data and in laboratory experiments did not agree with predictions, obscuring the interpretation of astronomical observations (see Fig. 5).
 A recent electron beam ion trap measurement at the high-brilliance PETRA III synchrotron facility finally agrees with our large-scale calculations and with other modern theoretical results.